Women’s Golf Clubs

 There are several key differences, besides cosmetic appearance, between clubs designed and built for Men and Women.
-Typically, most clubs for women will be made one inch shorter in length for each club in step down progression, instead of the half inch increments for men.
+Typically, most clubs for women will be made one inch shorter in length for each club in step down progression.
+This is opposed to the half inch increments for men.
 Women’s clubs also are designed have higher loft on the club faces versus Men’s clubs.
 Additionally, the shafts installed for women’s clubs are more flexible than the shafts in men’s clubs.

 Women need special consideration in in club design to play their best.
-Women with single digit handicaps are the exception and those players of this caliber have basically the same requirements as male players.
-Female players that have trouble hitting irons in particular and getting the ball airborne should use a set of irons designed with a low center of gravity.
+Women with single digit handicaps are the exception.
+Those players of this caliber have basically the same requirements as male players.
+Female players can have trouble hitting irons in particular.
+Getting the ball airborne requires a set of irons designed with a low center of gravity.
 The majority of women golfers do not take divots.
-Most women golfers are simply not strong enough and consequently they swing mostly in a sweeping arc into the ball versus a down and through arc.
+Most women golfers are simply not strong enough.
+Consequently, they swing mostly in a sweeping arc into the ball versus a down and through arc.

 These visible differences are generally seen on standard-made clubs bought off-the-rack at retail outlets.
-The design changes are implemented because golf club companies presume that the majority of women golfers have slower swing speeds and tend to have less overall athletic strength than men.
+The design changes are implemented because golf club companies, 1) presume that the majority of women golfers have slower swing speeds and, 2) tend to have less overall athletic strength than men.
 While this may not be true in some cases, manufacturers must cater to the largest segment of golf buyers.
 If you do not fit this mold as a woman golfer – then you definitely need a custom fit set.